 Study the latest gem treatments available in the market today

 Practise identification of gemstones with the aid of a 10x loupe, Microscope, Refractometer, Polariscope, Dichroscope, and Spectroscope

-Learn to identify natural gemstones, imitations, and synthetics
+Learn to identify natural gemstones, imitations, and laboratory-grown

 Discover how the world’s foremost experts determine the quality of Akoya, Freshwater, South Sea and Tahitian pearls.
 Explore GIA’s 7 Pearl Value Factors™.
 Key topics include how to evaluate cultured pearls in order to promote the relationship between beauty, value and quality in merchandise.